Generating Images with 3D Annotations Using Diffusion Models: 3D Diffusion Style Transfer (3D-DST)

 where $\epsilon(z_{t},t)$ denotes the denoising U-Nets. $z_{t-1}$ is a denoise version of the input $z_{t}$.
 In the final step, $z_0$ is input to a pre-trained decoder $\mathcal D$ to get the generated image $I_{\text{final}}$, i.e., $I_{\text{final}}=\mathcal D(z_0)$.

-While diffusion models have achieved significant success in image synthesis, the original version~\cite{Ho2020DiffusionModels} does not inherently support conditional control.
-In the following, we show how to add text and 2D visual controls to the diffusion models.

-\paragraph{Adding text prompts via cross-attention.} Existing works~\cite{Zhang2023ControlNets,Rombach2022High,Azizi2023Synthetic} effectively employ text prompts, such as class names or keywords, as guidance for diffusion models, enabling them to generate images that adhere to specific content requirements.
-To achieve this, they incorporate text prompts into diffusion models using the cross-attention mechanism~\cite{Vaswani2017Attention}, following~\cite{Rombach2022High}.
-First, they pre-process the text prompts $\mathcal T$ with a pre-trained text encoder $\theta$.
-Then, they map the prompts to the intermediate layers of the U-Net $\epsilon$ via cross-attention layers:
+\paragraph{Adding text prompts via cross-attention.} To enable text-conditioning and generate images adhered to specific content requirements, previous works~\citep{Zhang2023ControlNets,Azizi2023Synthetic,Rombach2022High} incorporate text prompts into diffusion models using the cross-attention mechanism~\citep{Vaswani2017Attention}, following~\cite{Rombach2022High}.
+Specifically, text prompts $\mathcal T$ are preprocessed with a pre-trained text encoder $\theta$, which are then integrated to intermediate layers of the U-Net $\epsilon$ via cross-attention layers:

 where $\phi_i$ denotes the $i$-th layer intermediate representation of the U-Net $\epsilon$, and $\phi_i=z_t$. $W^{(i)}_Q$, $W^{(i)}_K$, and $W^{(i)}_V$ are learnable projection matrices. $M$ is a hyperparameter of the cross-attention.